haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 If you are considering Alphafold2 or ABodyBuilder2 antibodies you have to create the appropriate distance restraints:

 <a class="prompt prompt-cmd">
-python ./scripts/restrain_bodies.py 4G6K_af2_clean.pdb > af2-antibody-unambig.tbl
+haddock3-restraints restrain_bodies 4G6K_af2_clean.pdb > af2-antibody-unambig.tbl
 </a>

 <a class="prompt prompt-cmd">
-python ./scripts/restrain_bodies.py 4G6K_abb_clean.pdb > abb-antibody-unambig.tbl
+haddock3-restraints restrain_bodies 4G6K_abb_clean.pdb > abb-antibody-unambig.tbl
 </a>

 <hr>